SolarisFortnite/LauncherV2/README.md

 # Contribute

 We welcome contributions!
-If you'd like to help improve the application, please make fork and make a pull request!
+If you'd like to help improve the application, please make fork and make a pull request! **ALL OF UR CODE IN SAID REQUEST WILL BE REVIEWED FOR THE SECURITY OF OUR USERS**